 The Department of Medicine (DoM) Merit Review Committee exists to provide evidence based recommendations to the Chair of the Department pertinent to continuing support for clinician-scientists in the Department of Medicine.
 The committee is chaired by Dr. Kevin Kain and membership is determined annually depending on the number of applications to review.

 - Only clinician-scientists are eligible

-- Clinician-scientists who are coming off career awards or Clinician-Scientist Start-up Funding
+- Clinician-scientists who are coming off career awards or Clinician-Scientist Start-up Stipend

 - A Clinician-scientist who is funded by an Alternate Funding Plan or holds a career award or holds an endowed/expendable chair is deemed ineligible

 - There are no limits to the number of times a Clinician-Scientist can apply to the Merit Review or receive a Merit Stipend, as long as they continue to meet the other eligibility criteria

 - Clinician Scientist who ended their startup stipend or previous Merit award early due to the receipt of a career award will receive a 0.3/5 bonus added to their Merit Score. *Please indicate if you fall into this category to the program administrator when submitting your application.*

 Applications consist of a CV and a candidate statement.
 There is no preferred format for the CV, and there should be a focus on activities in the last 3-5 years.
 Candidates’ statements should be a maximum of 2 pages and adhere to the following format;

 - their productivity (1/2 page) and, perhaps most importantly,